munober/munober.github.io/docs/reading.markdown

 4. Building a StoryBrand [Donald Miller]
 5. Moby-Dick [Herman Melville]
 6. Walden [Henry David Thoreau]
+7. Principles for Dealing with the Changing World Order [Ray Dalio]

 **2021**

 1. Zero to One [Peter Thiel]